AFMShamsuzzaman/scDDI/README.md

     python3 imputation_scDDI.py

-Then, to validate the results, we utilized clustering performance metrics, specifically the Adjusted Rand Index (ARI).
-We compared the ARI value for both unimputed dataset and as well as imputed dataset using scDDI.
+Then, to validate the results, we utilized clustering performance metrics, such as Adjusted Rand Index (ARI) and Normalized Mutual Information(NMI).
+We compared the ARI and NMI value for both unimputed dataset and as well as imputed dataset using scDDI and eight other state-of-art methods

-    jupyter notebook clustering_imputed.ipynb
+    jupyter notebook clustering_evaluation.ipynb

+Now,we performed expression-level recovery evaluation, including Pearson and Spearman correlation analyses on simulated datasets with known ground truth, and RMSE and MAE metrics on real datasets with artificial masking.

-    jupyter notebook clustering_unimputed.ipynb
+    jupyter notebook expression_recovey.ipynb

 Now,we visualized the clustering outcomes and analyzed the clusters to identify marker genes.